 Skip to main content

 go-livepeer emits Prometheus metrics when started with the -metrics flag.
-The livepeer/monitor Docker image bundles Prometheus, Grafana, and starter dashboard templates for monitoring both broadcaster (gateway) and orchestrator nodes.
+The livepeer/monitor Docker image bundles Prometheus, Grafana, and starter dashboard templates for monitoring both broadcaster (Gateway) and Orchestrator nodes.

 Enabling Prometheus Metrics